If your child is suffering from one of the iron deficiency symptoms, it is better to check for iron level:

 Iron deficiency investigations:

-Your doctor can order ferritin level to check on iron reserve and FBE to check on red cells.
+Your doctor can order ferritin levels to check on iron reserve and FBE to check on red cells.

 In iron deficiency anaemia rec cells get smaller and get less haemoglobin.